khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

 ### Create a Window to host WPF WebControl.

 In this procedure you edit the application's main `Window` to create a window that will host the WPF `WebControl` and supporting UI.
-This window will be used as the application's main window, as well as a child (popup) window for displaying external links and JavaScript *`window.open`* calls.
+This window will be used as the application's main window as well as a child (popup) window for displaying external links and JavaScript *`window.open`* calls.

 **To create the window**